CMV Marco Polo accidents and incidents

 - injuries/crimes - 2014-storm (12 pax), 2018 (drug bust)

-On December 4, 2018, an elderly couple were arrested and charged with drug trafficking after a "large amount of cocaine" was found in their luggage.
-The married couple (British, aged 70 and 72) were arrested by Portuguese police officers after the drugs were discovered in their stateroom when the cruise liner docked in call port Lisbon (Portugal), following the Transatlantic crossing from Caribbean.
+On December 4, 2018, an elderly couple was arrested and charged with drug trafficking after a "large amount of cocaine" was found in their luggage.
+The married couple (British, aged 70 and 72) was arrested by Portuguese police officers after the drugs were discovered in their stateroom when the cruise liner docked in call port Lisbon (Portugal), following the Transatlantic crossing from the Caribbean.

 The incident occurred during the 33-days "West Indies and Azores Cruise (itinerary November 5 - December 8) roundtrip from homeport Tilbury-London, visiting Amsterdam, Ponta Delgada, Horta, Antigua, St Maarten, St Kitts, St Lucia, Grenadines (Mayreau Island, Saint Vincent Island, Bequia Island), Grenada (St Georges), Barbados, Funchal (Madeira) and Lisbon.

-On February 14, 2014, an 85-year-old male passenger was killed and 16 other were injured in the English Channel.
+On February 14, 2014, an 85-year-old male passenger was killed and 16 others were injured in the English Channel.
 The elderly man (of British origin) was killed when sea water crashed through the Waldorf Restaurant’s window (at dinner time), also injuring several other passengers.
-The man along with an elderly female passenger were airlifted to a hospital ashore, but he later died.
+The man along with an elderly female passenger was airlifted to a hospital ashore, but he later died.

 On October 17, 2013, UK news media reported a Norovirus outbreak (gastrointestinal illness) affected a total of 133 passengers and crew (out of 770 pax and 334 crew).
 The incident occurred on 12-day Baltic Capitals cruise itinerary with call ports in Scandinavia and Russia (St Petersburg).

 09 March 2013Ship Grounding